-- retry-interval-multiplier.
-This is a multiplier used to increase the retry-interval after each reconnect attempt, default is 1. - max-retry-interval.
-The maximum delay for retries - reconnect-attempts.
-How many attempts should be made to reconnect after failure - use-duplicate-detection.
+• retry-interval-multiplier.
+This is a multiplier used to increase the retry-interval after each reconnect attempt, default is 1.

+- max-retry-interval.
+The maximum delay (in milliseconds) for retries.
+Default is 2000. - reconnect-attempts.
+The number of times the system will try to connect a node on the cluster.
+If the max-retry is achieved this node will be considered permanently down and the system will stop routing messages to this node.
+Default is -1 (infinite retries). - use-duplicate-detection.
 Internally cluster connections use bridges to link the nodes, and bridges can be configured to add a duplicate id property in each message that is forwarded.
 If the target node of the bridge crashes and then recovers, messages might be resent from the source node.
 By enabling duplicate detection any duplicate messages will be filtered out and ignored on receipt at the target node.

 This parameter has the same meaning as use-duplicate-detection on a bridge.
 For more information on duplicate detection, please see Chapter 37, Duplicate Message Detection.
+Default is true.